Alternative investment: Industry

+As of 2023, traditional asset management companies had begun to offer alternatives including BlackRock, T. Rowe Price, and Franklin Templeton Investments.

 Liquid alternatives

 Liquid alternatives ("alts") are alternative investments that provide daily liquidity.
 Liquid alternative investments should produce returns uncorrelated to GDP growth, must have protection against systemic market risk and should be too small to create new systemic risks for the market.
 Hedge funds may be included in this category; however, traditional hedge funds may have liquidity limitations, and the term is usually used for registered mutual funds which use hedge fund strategies such as long-short equity investments.

 United States

 Liquid alternatives became popular in the late 2000s, growing from $124 billion in assets under management 2010 to $310 billion in 2014.
 However, in 2015 only $85 million was added, with 31 closed funds and a high-profile underperformance by the largest long-short equity fund at the time, Marketfield Fund.

 In 2014 there were an estimated 298 liquid alternative funds with strategies such as long-short equity funds; event-driven, relative value, tactical trading (including managed futures), and multi-strategy.
 This number does not include option income funds, tactical shorting and leveraged indexed funds.

 There has been expressed skepticism over the complexity of liquid alts and the lack of able portfolio managers.
 One of the world's largest hedge fund managers, AQR Capital, began offering funds in 2009, and grew from $33 billion in assets under management (AUM) in 2010 to $185 billion in AUM in 2017 driven in part by marketing mutual-fund like products with lower fees.
 As of 2016, AQR Capital was the largest manager of liquid alts.